ExpediaDotCom/haystack-opentelemetry-example/README.md

 }
 ```

-Now after this, when agent initializes it'll listen on http://localhost:9411/api/v1/spans for zipkin spans.
+After this, when agent is initialized it'll listen on http://localhost:9411/api/v1/spans for zipkin spans.
 Please refer to Haystack Agent documentation for [Pitchfork] endpoint versions.

 ## Java ZipkinSpanExporter
 This example will show how to export [OpenTelemetry] spans to haystack through [ZipkinSpanExporter]

 ### Dependencies
-We nee to add appropriate [OpenTelemetry] and Zipkin libraries.
+Add the appropriate [OpenTelemetry] and Zipkin dependencies:
 ```
     <dependency>
         <groupId>io.opentelemetry</groupId>